apache/lucenenet/websites/site/contributing/documentation.md

 * Use the `JavaDocToMarkdownConverter` project within the `DocumentationTools.sln` solution to run the conversion of the Java Lucene projects docs into a useable format for DocFx.
 This tool takes uses a release tag output of the Java Lucene project as it's source to convert against the Lucene.Net's source.
 * Run the documentation build script to produce the documentation site
-* Publish the output to the [`lucenenet-site`](https://github.com/apache/lucenenet-site) repository into a correpsonding named version directory and branch
+* Publish the output to the [`lucenenet-site`](https://github.com/apache/lucenenet-site) repository into a correpsonding named version directory

 We don't want to manually change the converted resulting markdown files (`.md`) because they would get overwritten again when the conversion process is re-executed.
 Therefor to fix any formatting issues or customized output of the project docs, these customizations/fixes/tweaks are built directly in to the conversion process itself in the `JavaDocToMarkdownConverter.csproj` project.